Malaysia Airlines: 2020–2025: COVID-19 pandemic, fourth unprofitability, turnaround, and ongoing management crisis

+2026: New long term business plan and new leadership at helm

+The first major moves that Malaysia Airlines struck in January 2026 would be the partnership with a cricket team, Mumbai Indians.
+This move was seeing as an expansion move towards the South Asian markets internationally whilst tapping into the connections of cricket cultures and tourisms.
+This initiative would fulfill one of the pillars said in the Long Term Business Plan (global reach) and also synergized with the increasing demand of tourism due to the 2026 Visit Malaysia Campaign.

+As Nasaruddin took charge as the new group CEO, Malaysia Aviation Group also announced that Bryan Foong, the current group chief strategy officier would be promoted to oversee MAG's airline business whilst his old position being passed on to Low Wen Long.

 Corporate affairs

 Head office

 Malaysia Airlines has its headquarters and registered office on the first floor of Administration Building, South Support Zone at Kuala Lumpur International Airport, Sepang, in the Klang Valley region.

 Previously the airline headquarters were on the third floor of the MAS Administrative Complex at Subang Airport, in Subang.
 Prior to the construction of the Kuala Lumpur MAS headquarters, the airline rented space in the UMBC headquarters.
 The airline had a permanent corporate headquarters in the Bangunan MAS, a 34-story building it owned along Jalan Sultan Ismail.
 In 2005 The Star said that the building was "reported to be worth between RM300mil and RM350mil."

 In 2006, the airline moved its head office from the Kuala Lumpur building to the former headquarters in Subang.
 Channel News Asia stated that the airline had been "forced" to sell the former headquarters.

 In 2010, Permodalan Nasional Berhad purchased Bangunan MAS from the airline.
 The new owners planned to remodel the building, by installing a five-star hotel apartment block and upgrade the offices to Grade A++.